realworldocaml/book/en/12c-sexprs.md

 - : t = {foo = 3; bar = 35.}
 ```

+The `with sexp` is detected by a `Sexplib` grammar extension to the normal
+OCaml syntax, and replaced with the extra conversion functions you see
-(You can ignore `t_of_sexp__`, which is a helper function that is
+above.
+You can ignore `t_of_sexp__`, which is a helper function that is
-needed in very rare cases.)
+needed in very rare cases.

-The syntax-extensions in Core that we're going to discuss all have
+The syntax extensions in Core all have this same basic structure: they
-this same basic structure: they auto-generate code based on type
+auto-generate code based on type definitions, implementing functionality
-definitions, implementing functionality that you could in theory have
+that you could in theory have implemented by hand, but with far less
-implemented by hand, but with far less programmer effort.
+programmer effort.

-There are several syntax extensions distributed with Core, including:

-- **Sexplib**: provides serialization for s-expressions.
-- **Bin_prot**: provides serialization to an efficient binary
-  format.
-- **Fieldslib**: generates first-class values that represent fields of
-  a record, as well as accessor functions and setters for mutable
-  record fields.
-- **Variantslib**: like Fieldslib for variants, producing first-class
-  variants and other helper functions for interacting with variant
-  types.
-- **Pa_compare**: generates efficient, type-specialized comparison
-  functions.
-- **Pa_typehash**: generates a hash value for a type definition,
-  _i.e._, an integer that is highly unlikely to be the same for two
-  distinct types.

-We'll discuss each of these syntax extensions in detail, starting with
-Sexplib.

 ## Sexplib

-### Formatting of s-expressions

-Sexplib's format for s-expressions is pretty straightforward: an
+Sexplib's format for s-expressions is pretty straightforward.
+An
 s-expression is written down as a nested parenthetical expression,
 with whitespace-separated strings as the atoms.
 Quotes are used for
 atoms that contain parenthesis or spaces themselves, backslash is the
 escape character, and semicolons are used to introduce comments.
-Thus, if you create the following file:
+Thus, if you create the following `foo.scm` file:

 ```scheme
 ;; foo.scm